mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_single-subject-analysis.md

     * Statistical thresholding is more important for group-level analysis for shorter scans

 * Click Go.
 When it's finished, the results will appear within your feat directory.
     * Your html report will then include output of brain activation maps as previewed below.
-We will walk through the contents of the report in class.
+We will walk through the contents of the report in class. <br>
     ![output-html](images/practical_feat_singlesubject_output-html.png)

 * Using `fsleyes` will allow us to view the results more interactively: